dpelrlakim/ResolveDepTree/README.md

 sudo apt install python3.6
 ```

-Once you do this, `cd` into the directory illustrated above, and run as shown in the usage help.
+Once you do this, `cd` into the directory illustrated above, and run in the command shell/terminal as shown in the usage help.